sapientes/horizon-modpack/README.md

 ## Installation (3 Methods)
 > [!IMPORTANT]
-> This pack requires Java 17, which can be installed from https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
+> This pack requires Java 17, which can be installed from [https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html](url), ensure you have it selected in your launcher.
 ### #1 (Vanilla Launcher)
 0. Download the latest Forge & the Minecraft launcher
 1. Download and execute this script for: